-So you’re all set, you’ve got a couple of contracts, you’ve packed your laptop, now you’re all set to pick up your passport and work your way around the world.
+So you’re all set, you’ve got a couple of contracts, you’ve packed your laptop, and now you’re all set to pick up your passport and work your way around the world.
 However, there’s one thing that might be concerning you, and that’s the legalities of working in different places.

 Do digital nomads need work visas?

 A work visa just doesn’t fit this scenario.
-For most, it’s just going to be a case of working while travelling on a tourist visa, which isn’t ideal as technically you could be breaking a law doing this, even though it’s unlikely anyone would ever know or care enough to take it further, so it doesn’t give you complete peace of mind.
+For most, it’s just going to be a case of working while traveling on a tourist visa, which isn’t ideal as technically you could be breaking a law doing this, even though it’s unlikely anyone would ever know or care enough to take it further, so it doesn’t give you complete peace of mind.